AKotov-dev/protonvpn-gui/README.md

 Dependencies: openvpn

 Download *.zip archive with configuration files .ovpn from your personal account, upload to the client and connect.
-It's simple...

 Made and tested in Mageia Linux-8.